brettf/servode/README.md

     servo['goal_position'] = 128
 ```

-To connect a group of servos and write values to a register (example: `goal_positiom`):
+To connect a group of servos and write values to a register (example: `goal_position`):
 ```python
 with ServoProtocol() as sp:
     sg = ServoGroup()